Jorge Luis Ressia

-I’m a PhD candidate at the Software Composition Group, University of Bern since 2008.
+I finished my PhD at the Software Composition Group, University of Bern in 2012.

 My research interests are Object-Oriented Programming and Design with particular emphasis on reflection and meta-programming.
 I am also interested in the epistemology and ontology behind the computational models that we build in order to represent reality.